How to Drain a Central Heating System

 Step 5: Bleed the radiators

 If there’s any air trapped in the system, this may stop the water running.
-If this happens, you can fill your tank with water (about 20cm), then locate the valve that you tied up and loosen this.
+If this happens, you can fill your tank.

 Step 6: Open up the drain valve

-When you’re draining a central heating system you’ll need to open up the drain valve and let out the water.
+When you’re draining a central heating system, you’ll need to open up the drain valve and let out the water.
 All of the radiator valves should be open.
 Go to the valve that’s attached to the hosepipe and use this to drain down the central heating.
-The procedure should take approximately 30mins to one hour.
+The procedure should take approximately 30 minutes to one hour.
 If you open all the radiator bleed valves, this should make the process quicker.

 Step 7: Refill the system